-Ongoing price for subscription At the applicable NAV. (purchase)/ switch-in Ongoing Price for subscription = Applicable NAV(1+ Entry Load, (if any) (from other Schemes of the Mutual Fund) Example: by investors. - If the Applicable NAV is Rs.10, Entry Load is nil then sales price will be This is the price you need to pay for = Rs.
-10 (1+0) purchase /switch-in. = Rs.
-10 Ongoing price for At the applicable NAV, subject to prevailing exit load. redemption (sale) /switch outs (to other Redemption Price = Applicable NAV(1- Exit Load, (if any) schemes of the redemption rites approache rary (1 2/11 2000, (1 unj)) Mutual Fund) by Example: ' " Example. investors.
-TCd A 1' 11 NATT' D 10 T '-T 1' 10' d 1 2' ' ' '111 mi i d If the Applicable NAV is Rs.10, Exit Load is 1% then redemption price will be This is the price you will receive for $= \text{Rs. } 10^ (1-0.01)$ redemptions/switch outs. = Rs.
+Ongoing price for At the applicable NAV. subscription (purchase)/ switch-in Ongoing Price for subscription = Applicable NAV(1+ Entry Load, (if any) (from other Schemes of the Mutual Fund) Example: by investors.
+This is the price you If the Applicable NAV is Rs.10, Entry Load is nil then sales price will be need to pay for purchase /switch-in. = Rs.
+10 (1+0) parenase /switch III. = Rs.
+10 Ongoing price for At the applicable NAV, subject to prevailing exit load. redemption (sale) /switch outs (to other schemes of the Redemption Price = Applicable NAV(1- Exit Load, (if any) Mutual Fund) by investors.
+Example: This is the price you If the Applicable NAV is Rs.10, Exit Load is 1% then redemption price will be will receive for redemptions/switch outs. = Rs.
+10 (1-0.01) = Rs.
 9.90